 The next decision to make is whether you want to install a storage tank or invest in a system that allows the water to heat as needed (continuous flow or instantaneous system).

 Most systems typically use a tank, and large households often find that a tank system is the most cost-effective option.
-If you are in a smaller household or are conscious about your water usage, a continuous flow hot water system will allow you to only heat the water that you need, right when you need it.
+If you are in a smaller household or are conscious about your water usage, a continuous flow hot water system may be worth installing.
+These systems allow you to only heat the water that you need, right when you need it.

 Most models use gas, plus they require less maintenance and space with no need for a large tank.

 3. How many people will be using your hot water?

 Typical water heaters hold around 230 litres or more, and the size you should buy will depend on how many people will be needing hot water at once.

 If your home has multiple bathrooms with showers in each, you should plan for a larger capacity tank than those with a single bathroom home.

 A general rule of thumb is each individual in the house will use approx. 50-100 litre of hot water per day.